ericfennis/vue-cli-plugin-structure/README.md

 # Vue CLI Plugin Structure

-Vue Structure is a Vue CLI Plugin that generate a project structure.
-It's made following the: Javascript Conventions and [Vue Style Guide](https://vuejs.org/v2/style-guide/).
+Vue structure offers a project structure for the average Vue project that can scale-up, features Vuex and Vue router.
+It's made following the: [Airbnb Style Guide](https://github.com/airbnb/javascript) and [Vue Style Guide](https://vuejs.org/v2/style-guide/).
+Because Vue self doesn't guide you about structuring projects, Vue Structure gives you the structure to develop in.

 ## Documentation